Are university formatting guidelines important?

 Which formatting features are most common?

 Included below are the ten key formatting features that most academic institutions will expect you to modify.
-For more information about each of these ten features, continue studying with Lesson 2 of this short course.
+For more information about each of these ten features, continue studying with Chapter 2 of this short reader.

-Lesson 2 explores the topic: Which 10 essay formatting features should I check?
-Our Lesson 2 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.
+Chapter 2 explores the topic: Which 10 essay formatting features should I check?
+Our Chapter 2 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.